-If PRDOH determines through the Application process that a particular project may be best implemented through a direct relationship with one of these entities, PRDOH will schedule a meeting and coordinate with the unit of government to assess and discuss if a direct relationship with an NGO is in the best interest of the Program.
+If PRDOH determines through the Application process that a particular project may be best implemented through a direct relationship with one of these entities, PRDOH will schedule a meeting and coordinate with a participating unit of general local government to assess and discuss if a direct relationship with an NGO is in the best interest of the Program and beneficiaries.

-In the highly unlikely event that any of the municipal governments decide to decline participation in the Program, PRDOH reserves the right to define and work with a Subrecipient within these municipal boundaries so that resiliency projects can be implemented.
-PRDOH will consider allowing non-governmental Applicants, located within these municipalities, to apply directly to the Program for funding during Round Two (2) and Round Three (3) of this Program.
-In the unlikely event that this occurs, PRDOH will post to its website information that outlines which municipalities decided not to participate in the Program and what additional steps PRDOH will take to inform non-governmental entities in these jurisdictions about opportunities to apply to the Program.
+In the unlikely event that any of the municipal governments decide to decline participation in the Program, PRDOH reserves the right to define and work with a Subrecipient within these municipal boundaries so that eligible projects can be implemented.
+PRDOH will post to its website information that outlines which municipalities decided not to participate in the Program and what additional steps PRDOH will take to inform non-governmental entities in these jurisdictions about opportunities to apply to the Program.

-Selection of projects by the Government of Puerto Rico can also occur if PRDOH determines, through the Application process, that the project meets the goals of this Program, but the Applicant does not have the fiscal capacity to manage the grant.
+Selection of projects by the Government of Puerto Rico can also occur if PRDOH determines, through the Application process, that the project meets the goals of this Program, but the Applicant does not have the fiscal or technical capacity to manage the grant.
 More detail on this is shown below.
 However, PRDOH will work with the Applicant in these cases to determine a suitable Subrecipient that can help implement the grant.
 In the unlikely event that PRDOH-selected projects are pursued, prior to beginning the project, PRDOH will provide detail about the project via the PRDOH website and it will hold at least one outreach event where the project will be discussed and presented so that the public can understand the justification for the project and how the project will meet a recovery objective of this Program.

-More Detail on PRDOH Selection of Eligible Entities
+5.4 More Detail on PRDOH Selection of Eligible Entities

-5.6 Puerto Rico Administrative Agency/Department
+5.4.1 Puerto Rico Administrative Agency/Department